A Cycle Walk for Sampling Measures on Spanning Forests for Redistricting: The Need to Move Beyond Metropolized Forest Recombination

-However, as seen in numerical examples \cite{spectralAnalysis}, when the natural structures of the target measure $\pi$ from \eqref{eq:pi_def} (or equivalently $\nu_1$ from \eqref{eq:nu_gamma}) is not aligned with the target measure the acceptance rate can plummet to zero as the problem size increases.
-This is also born out in the numbers in Figure~\ref{fig:convergenceWGammaStudy} where we see that Metropolized Forest RECOM has difficulty converging at much smaller $\gamma$ than Cycle Walk.
+However, as seen in numerical examples \cite{spectralAnalysis}, when the natural structures of the target measure $\pi$ from \eqref{eq:pi_def} (or equivalently $\nu_1$ from \eqref{eq:nu_0_1} or \eqref{eq:nudefinition}) are not aligned with the proposal measure, the acceptance rate can plummet to zero as the problem size increases.
+This is also borne out in the numbers in Figure~\ref{fig:convergenceWGammaStudy} where we see that Metropolized Forest Recombination has difficulty converging at much smaller $\gamma$ than Cycle Walk.
 One solution is just to take what the proposal chain (or some weighted version) gives you and not try to correct it by metropolization.
 The difficulty with this is that the ability to tune toward measures described directly in terms of policy goals can be limited \cite{autry2020multiscale,autry2021metropolized,zhao2022mathematically}.
-Even more concerning, when the proposal is successfully tuned to align with a policy it can still introduce biases that were not explicitly part of the specification of the measure.
-In \cite{jonasBlogPost}, it was shown that using the spanning tree counts (as in RECOM) as the measure of compactness can create differences in how rural-urban interfaces are treated relative to urban-urban or rural-rural interfaces.
-These hidden biases are dangerous from a policy perspective and undermine the trustworthiness of ensemble methods.
-Such biases can be removed using Metropolization.
+Different policy choices, for example, in the choice of compactness measure, have impacts on the redistricting space.
+For example, in \cite{jonasBlogPost}, it was shown that using the spanning tree counts (as in RECOM) as the measure of compactness can create differences in how rural-urban interfaces are treated relative to urban-urban or rural-rural interfaces as compared with a Polsby-Popper compactness score.
+The ability to tune and test a variety of measures allows us to align these measures with stated policy goals.

-The advantage of the Cycle Walk chain is that it is able to make a wide range of moves ranging from big to small while all along keeping the population balanced.
-In this way we expect the chain to be able to better hone in on a target measure through Metropolization.
+By making a wide range of moves ranging from big to small, the Cycle Walk chain can sample from a broader class of measures via Metropolization.
 This is further described by the results in Section~\ref{sec:structureCycleWalk}.